The Magi Myth: The Refugee, Not the Royal

 Matthew 10:8

 The Bible never says there were three Magi.
 It mentions three gifts: Gold, Frankincense, and Myrrh.
-The Church assigned names (Melchior, Caspar, Balthazar) and gave them Kingship centuries later to make the story more majestic.
+The names Melchior, Caspar, and Balthazar were assigned centuries later in church tradition.
 Matthew 2:11 says they entered a house and saw a child, not a newborn in a stable.
 The Greek word is Magoi, meaning astrologers or Zoroastrian priests from the East, not Kings.

 The Political Irony